Alankrita Shrivastava: Early life and education

-Shrivastava was born in New Delhi, but moved to Dehra Dun, Uttarakhand where she attended Welham Girls' School.
-After completing her schooling, she moved back to Delhi and graduated from Lady Shri Ram College.
-She later studied filmmaking at the A.J.K.
-Mass Communication Research Centre at Jamia Millia Islamia.
+Alankrita Shrivastava was born on 21 August 1979 in New Delhi, India.
+She spent her early years in Dehradun, Uttarakhand, where she attended Welham Girls' School.
+After completing her schooling, she moved back to New Delhi and graduated from Lady Shri Ram College.

+She pursued her postgraduate studies in filmmaking at the Jamia Millia Islamia.

 Career

 Shrivastava moved to Mumbai to pursue a career in filmmaking and soon began working as associate director for Prakash Jha.
 She assisted Jha on such films as Gangaajal, Apaharan, Loknayak, Dil Dosti, Khoya Khoya Chand, and Raajneeti.
 Following that, she wrote and directed her debut film Turning 30, which was poorly received by critics and audiences.

 Shrivastava then wrote the script for Lipstick Under My Burkha in 2012.
 She submitted the draft for the screenwriter's lab at National Film Development Corporation of India, where she was mentored by Urmi Juvekar.
 Upon completion, Lipstick Under My Burkha had its world premiere in October 2016 at the Tokyo International Film Festival, was also screened at the Mumbai Film Festival, and had its North American premiere at the Miami International Film Festival in March 2017.

 Lipstick Under My Burkha was initially denied a release in India in January 2017, after the Central Board of Film Certification (CBFC) refused a certificate because of the sexual content and language used in the film.
 Shrivastavaa and her team appealed this decision to the Film Certification Appellate Tribunal (FCAT).
 Following a discussion which resulted in a few changes in the original cut, FCAT organisation directed the CBFC to issue an A certificate to the film.

 Shrivastava spoke of the changes with Agence-France Presse, saying, "I would have loved no cuts, but the FCAT has been very fair and clear.
 I feel that we will be able to release the film without hampering the narrative or diluting its essence."
 Lipstick Under My Burkha was released theatrically in India on 21 July 2017 to positive response from film critics and audiences alike.
+It was a breakthrough film for Indian cinema on multiple fronts, from its feminist themes to its comedic and progressive take on women's sexuality, religion and other socio-political aspects of Indian society.